HakanSeven12/FreeCAD-Geomatic-Workbench/README.md

 ## Installation
 Clone the project into the `~/.FreeCAD/Mod/Geomatic` folder.

-Go "Edit -> Preferences -> General -> Units" set "Number of decimals = 6".
+Go to "Edit -> Preferences -> General -> Units" set "Number of decimals = 6".

+Go to "Edit -> Preferences -> General -> Document" check "Allow dublicade object labels in one document".

 ## Feedback
 Discuss this Workbench on the FreeCAD forum thread dedicated to this topic: